Carter907/survival-forest-mono/README.md

 ## Contact

-If you have any questions or need support, please contact us at survivalforestgame@gmail.com.
+If you have any questions or need support, please contact us at speers.carter@gmail.com.

 Enjoy surviving in the wilds of **Survival Forest**

-Citations: